Confederate Monument, Warrenton

-This monument to the confederate soldiers is located on the Warren Court House Square.
-The monument is a stone obelisk with a plaque on the bottom dedicating it to Confederate soldiers.
-On top of the obelisk is an older bearded confederate soldier holding a gun.
+This monument to the confederate soldiers stood on the Warren Court House Square.
+The monument represented a stone obelisk with a plaque on the bottom dedicating it to Confederate soldiers.
+On top of the obelisk stood an older bearded confederate soldier holding a gun.

 Front: ERECTED TO THE CONFEDERATE SOLDIERS OF WARREN COUNTY, 1861-1865 / NO BRAVER BLED / FOR BETTER LAND / NOR BETTER LAND / HAD CAUSE SO GRAND / LORD GOD OF HOSTS / BE WITH US YET. / LEST WE FORGET! / LEST WE FORGET! / OUR HEROES